wbissac723/whats-for-lunch/README.md

 ## Serving Angular App

-1. In root directory run "npm install" from the terminal
+1. In root directory run `npm install` from the terminal

-2. Next run "npm run full-stack".
+2. Next run `npm run full-stack`.

 (This creates a proxy, which handles CORS issues that result from sending http requests to localhost.)